 India's Chinese app ban seen jolting $1 bln expansion of ByteDance

 An Indian ban on dozens of Chinese apps following a border clash between the two nations has possibly derailed a $1 billion India expansion plan of China's ByteDance, while also sparking an uproar from users of its popular TikTok video app.
-TikTok was removed from Google and Apple app stores in India after New Delhi said on Monday night it was among the 59 apps which it believed posed a "threat to sovereignty and integrity".
+TikTok was blocked on Google and Apple app stores in India after New Delhi said on Monday night it was among the 59 apps which it believed posed a "threat to sovereignty and integrity".
+Late on Tuesday, TikTok's already downloaded versions on phones in India stopped showing any videos.

 The government order didn't name China, or cite the border clashes.
 App analytics firm Sensor Tower said all the 59 apps named were of Chinese origin, including Tencent's WeChat and Alibaba's UC Browser.
 "If this is not rolled back, these companies would be constrained to cut back their operations in India, potentially resulting in a loss of employment," said a lawyer who advises a Chinese company whose app has been banned in India.

-China's foreign ministry said it was "strongly concerned" about India's decision, adding that India had a "responsibility to uphold the legitimate legal rights of investors including the Chinese companies."
-The biggest casualty of the move appears to be ByteDance, which has since last year hired several senior executives and laid out plans to invest $1 billion in India.
+China's foreign ministry said it was "strongly concerned" about India's decision.
+The Chinese Embassy in New Delhi said it suspected the move violated WTO rules.
+The biggest casualty appears to be ByteDance, which has since last year hired several senior executives and laid out plans to invest $1 billion in India.
 India is TikTok's top growth market and accounts for 30% of its 2 billion downloads worldwide.

-'HOW WILL I LIVE NOW' Following the ban order, many TikTok users posted videos expressing their displeasure with the ban.
+'HOW WILL I LIVE NOW?'
+Following the ban order, many TikTok users posted videos expressing their displeasure before the app stopped showing content on Tuesday.

 One user @omkarsharma988 posted a video in which he throws utensils to the ground, hits a chair and weeps, with a Hindi song playing "You've left me, how will I live now?"
 The video had been liked 218,000 times, as the app still functions on phones on which it is already downloaded.
 When TikTok was banned briefly last year after a state court said the app encouraged pornography, the company told the Supreme Court the ban cost it roughly $15 million a month.